apache/dolphinscheduler/docs/docs/en/guide/upgrade.md

-# DolphinScheduler Upgrade Documentation
+# DolphinScheduler Upgrade

+## Prepare

-## Back-Up Previous Version's Files and Database
+### Backup Previous Version's Files and Database

-## Stop All Services of DolphinScheduler

- `sh ./script/stop-all.sh`
+To prevent data loss by some miss-operation, it is recommended to back up data before upgrading.
+The backup way according to your environment.

-## Download the Latest Version Installation Package
+### Download the Latest Version Installation Package

-- [download](/en-us/download/download.html) the latest version of the installation packages.
-- The following upgrade operations need to be performed in the new version's directory.
+Download the latest binary distribute package from [download](/en-us/download/download.html) and then put it in the different directory where current service running.
+And all below command is running in this directory.

-## Database Upgrade
+## Upgrade

-- If using MySQL as the database to run DolphinScheduler, please config it in `./bin/env/dolphinscheduler_env.sh`, change username and password to yours, and add MYSQL connector jar into lib dir `./tools/libs`, here we download `mysql-connector-java-8.0.16.jar`, and then correctly configure database connection information.
-You can download MYSQL connector jar from [here](https://downloads.MySQL.com/archives/c-j/).
-Otherwise, PostgreSQL is the default database.
+### Stop All Services of DolphinScheduler

+Stop all services of dolphinscheduler according to your deployment method.
+If you deploy your dolphinscheduler according to [cluster deployment](./installation/cluster.md), you can stop all services by command `sh ./script/stop-all.sh`.

+### Upgrade Database

+Change configuration in `./bin/env/dolphinscheduler_env.sh` ({user} and {password} are changed to your database username and password), and then run the upgrade script.

+Using MySQL as an example, change the value if you use other databases.
+Please manually download the [mysql-connector-java driver jar](https://downloads.MySQL.com/archives/c-j/) jar package and add it to the `./tools/libs` directory, then change `./bin/ env/dolphinscheduler_env.sh` file

     ```shell
     export DATABASE=${DATABASE:-mysql}